Fall of Saigon: Final assault

 In the early hours of 30 April, Dũng received orders from the Politburo to attack.
 He then ordered his field commanders to advance directly to key facilities and strategic points in the city.
 The first PAVN unit to enter the city was the 324th Division.
 By now, the government had not made any sort of appeals to the people for donations of blood, food, etc.

 On the morning of 30 April, PAVN sappers attempted to seize the Newport Bridge but were repulsed by the ARVN Airborne.
 At 09:00 the PAVN tank column approached the bridge and came under fire from ARVN tanks which destroyed the lead T-54, killing the PAVN Battalion commander.

 The ARVN 3rd Task Force, 81st Ranger Group commanded by Major Pham Chau Tai defended Tan Son Nhut and they were joined by the remnants of the Loi Ho unit.
 At 07:15 on 30 April, the PAVN 24th Regiment approached the Bay Hien intersection (10.793°N 106.653°E) 1.5 km from the main gate of Tan Son Nhat Air Base.
 The lead T-54 was hit by M67 recoilless rifle and then the next T-54 was hit by a shell from an M48 tank.
 The PAVN infantry moved forward and engaged the ARVN in house to house fighting forcing them to withdraw to the base by 08:45.
-The PAVN then sent three tanks and an infantry battalion to assault the main gate and they were met by intensive anti-tank and machine gun fire knocking out the three tanks and killing at least twenty PAVN soldiers.
-The PAVN tried to bring forward an 85mm antiaircraft gun but the ARVN knocked it out before it could start firing.
+The PAVN then sent three tanks and an infantry battalion to assault the main gate and they were met by intensive anti-tank and machine gun fire knocking out the three tanks and killing at least 20 PAVN soldiers.
+The PAVN tried to bring forward an 85 mm antiaircraft gun, but the ARVN knocked it out before it could start firing.
 The PAVN 10th Division ordered eight more tanks and another infantry battalion to join the attack, but as they approached the Bay Hien intersection they were hit by an airstrike from RVNAF jets operating from Binh Thuy Air Base which destroyed two T-54s.
 The six surviving tanks arrived at the main gate at 10:00 and began their attack, with two being knocked out by antitank fire in front of the gate and another destroyed as it attempted a flanking manoeuvre.
+Also on 30 April 1975 as the PAVN 2nd Corps deep penetration unit advanced towards Saigon, soldiers at Thủ Đức Military Academy engaged the PAVN armored column on Route 15.
+Several tanks were detached to deal with the resistance and one was destroyed before the soldiers at the academy surrendered.